 tap-carbon-intensity by clicking on the

 Install button inside its card.
-Once it is complete, you should be greeted with the following modal:
+While an Extractor is installed, you are presented with the following modal:

-Once you save your entities, you should be greeted with the Loaders page:
+Once you've setup your Extractor, you will be greeted with the Loaders page:

 Now that Meltano is pulling data in from your data source(s), you need to choose where and in what format you would like that data stored.